Educational Psychology-Applied Developmental Science

-The Educational Psychology and Applied Developmental Science (EP-ADS) program focuses on the social and cognitive lives of children and adolescents, the contribution of school and out-of-school settings on learning and development, and the development and evaluation of interventions designed to alter and improve developmental pathways.
-Course work provides content in educational and applied developmental psychology as well as research design, methods and statistics.
-Faculty members in the EP-ADS program facilitate a learning community among students to foster productive and engaging learning.
+The Educational Psychology-Applied Developmental Science (EP-ADS) program focuses on improving the social and cognitive lives of children and adolescents.
+EP-ADS students learn theory and engage in hands-on research experiences that examine how school and out-of-school settings influence learning and development.
+Students engage in developing and evaluating interventions designed to support children and youth.
+Coursework targets educational and applied developmental psychology as well as research design, methods and statistics.
+EP-ADS faculty and students work together as close-knit teams, fostering a productive, engaging, and exciting learning environment.

 - Is an interdisciplinary program.
 Students understand the challenges facing children and youth that draws frameworks from education, psychology, education policy, and other areas in their work.

 - Provides rigorous research training.
 Students are well-taught and mentored to develop expertise on designs and advanced data analytic procedures.